The benefits of the Brigade to us and our Church and Community:

 Leadership and Command:

-Father Martin Charlesworth accepted the commission as an officer and was appointed as the Company Commander (with the substantive rank of Captain).
+Father Martin Charlesworth accepted the commission as an officer and was appointed as the Commanding Officer (with the substantive rank of Captain).

 Lieutenant S Turner